Tips for Dealing With Distractions at Work

 Coworkers can be a huge source of distraction - even when we don't like the person doing the interrupting.
 It is important to set boundaries with coworkers, the same as you do for children, dogs, and in your personal relationships.

 If you know that asking someone in passing "how are you today?" will elicit a long missive about their horrible morning - stop asking.
-If a coworker who always ask if you can spare a minute, and it turns into an hour, next time they ask, schedule a meeting, a lunch date, or suggest an alternative such as "that's really a human resources issue" or "you should discuss that with your boss, spouse, etc." - "not me."
+If a coworker always asks if you can spare a minute, and it turns into an hour, next time they ask, schedule a meeting, a lunch date, or suggest an alternative such as "that's really a human resources issue" or "you should discuss that with your boss, spouse, etc." - "not me."

 Best line for responding to annoying coworkers who interrupt you with a personal crisis (or latest gossip): "I'm really busy right now but I'll get back to you when things calm down."

-Bringing Personal Baggage To Work
+Bringing Personal Baggage to Work